hernamvel/positrace/README.md

 `docker exec -it <your container id>  bash /rails/run_tests.sh`

-The projec is fully covered with this stats (given by `simplecov`):
+The project is fully covered with this stats (given by `simplecov`):

 100% covered
 2.6 hits/line
-25 files in totol
+25 files in total
 373 lines covered

 You'll find unit and integration tests.
 All 3rd party calls are properly